AymanTheGoat/polytunes/README.md

  - Use a fallback font for launguages like Japanese, Arabic...
  - You can change Scroll format in source code in methods at line 85 to better fit your preferences
  - Use [polytunes path] -h for advanced usage

+### Issues
+If you run into any issues open a new issue or contact me in discord : `.wp5`

 ### License

 MIT